 Power Dynamics in Interactions

-The pandemic has made things worse, leading to more rudeness towards service workers.
+The global outbreak has made things worse, leading to more rudeness towards service workers.
 When we face small problems, it can make us angry.
 But understanding these behaviors helps us treat service staff better.

 2. How Polite They Are